GitJournal/gitjournal.io/content/support.md

 Change `NOTES_FOLDER` to where your notes are present.

-## Discounts

-If you really like GitJournal, but cannot afford it, please [email me](mailto:vhanda@gitjournal.io).
-I'll be happy to give you Pro access for free.
-Money isn't the primary motivator for this project - It's more important that people have control over their data.

 ## What about Encryption?

 GitJournal does not store any of your notes.
 They are stored by your Git Host such as GitHub or Gitlab.
 We do [plan](https://github.com/GitJournal/GitJournal/issues/182) to eventually offer encrypted Git Hosting, but for now the main focus is improving the mobile app experience.